Bear-kai/Bear-kai.github.io/content/_index.md

     content:
       title: Latest news
       text: |-
+        * 2025/4: Oh no, I have entered a PhD deferment.
+Several projects I worked on before have ended in failure.
+Such a mess!
+I am still striving and struggling to get out.
+        * 2024/6: Our paper on 6D object pose dataset "PACE" is accepted by ECCV 2024!
-        * 2021/4: I come back campus from a company, becoming a PhD student in SJTU!
+        * 2021/4: I quit from the CVTE company, and now I am a PhD student in SJTU!
     design:
       columns: '2'
       view: List